 Some data scientists do get involved in political debate.
 You can find them all over the Internet.
 And many get involved in community projects run by voluntary organisation.
 This is all to their credit.
 But quite a few tend to be evangelists for blind optimism.
-When it’s someone else project (such as the government), and when the data shows unpleasant things, they are nowhere to be found.
+They sound more like tech lobbyists than data scientists.
+When the project is run by someone else (such as the government), and when the data shows unpleasant things, they are nowhere to be found.

 Politics used to be about principles, about arguing your point, and perhaps backing it up with facts.
 In the age of 24-hour news overload, fickle electorates and opinion polls, principles have all but disappeared, replaced by “data-driven policies” and quick-fire assertions about numbers and data, sometimes designed to baffle the electorate (when they don’t baffle the politicians themselves).